lugnitdgp/10-days-of-code/README.md

 # 10-days-of-code
-10 days of code website
+Website for the 10 Days of Code event organized by GNU/Linux User's Group, NIT Durgapur